-How ePopSoft, maker of Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU
+How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 Technical Updates